 My leadership journey

 My business journey began with a steep learning curve.
-In my early twenties, still at University, I found myself in a leadership role when we started our own company —right in the middle of a major financial crisis.
-Building a startup in such turbulent times forced me to develop resilience.
-I had to make decisions without certainty, adapt quickly, and keep going even when the path wasn’t clear.
+In my early twenties, still at university, I co-founded a company—right in the middle of a major financial crisis.
+Leading a startup in such turbulent times forced me to develop resilience, make decisions in uncertainty, and drive change with confidence.
+I had to lead without a roadmap, adapt quickly, and build a team that could thrive in complexity.

 As the company grew, so did my responsibilities.
 I led teams of people who were older and more experienced than I was.
-That’s when I realized: my academic education had prepared me for many things, but not for leading people.
+That’s when I realized: my academic education had prepared me for many things—but not for leading people in high-pressure, high-stakes environments.

 That realization shaped my work.
-I began exploring leadership—not just as a skillset but as a way to navigate change, make decisions under pressure, and build teams that can adapt and grow.
+I began exploring leadership—not just as a skill set but as a way to navigate rapid change, drive innovation, and build high-performing tech teams.
 Along the way, I developed two key principles:

-Leadership Literacy – Understanding the fundamentals of what makes leadership effective.
+Leadership Literacy – Understanding the fundamentals of effective leadership in complex environments.

-Leadership Futuring – Looking ahead, adapting, and preparing for what’s next
+Leadership Futuring –Anticipating disruption, adapting, and preparing leaders for what’s next.

-These concepts have guided me through my career, from leading digital service innovation to mentoring leaders on how to thrive in rapidly evolving environments.
+These principles have guided my career—from leading digital service innovation in tech to coaching leaders on how to build resilient, high-performing teams that drive change and growth.

-My years as a professional athlete also shaped how I approach leadership.
-Competing at a high level taught me discipline, endurance, and how to push forward after setbacks—lessons that apply just as much to leadership.
+My years as a professional athlete also shaped my leadership philosophy.
+Competing at a high level taught me discipline, endurance, and how to push forward after setbacks—lessons that directly apply to leading in fast-changing industries.

-I’ve seen leadership at its best—when leaders create clarity and drive change.
-I’ve also seen what happens when leadership fails—when there’s no vision, no trust, no direction.
-These experiences reinforced my belief that leadership is not just about making decisions; it’s about creating an environment where people and ideas can grow, even in difficult times.
+I’ve seen leadership at its best—when leaders create clarity, align teams, and drive innovation.
+I’ve also seen what happens when leadership fails—when there’s no vision, no trust, and no adaptability.
+These experiences reinforced my belief that leadership isn’t just about making decisions—it’s about creating environments where people and ideas thrive, even in uncertainty.

-Today, I help leaders and organizations navigate uncertainty with confidence by combining human-centered learning experiences with Leadership Literacy, Leadership Futuring, and Future Skills development.
-Through tailored programs and learning journeys, I empower individuals and teams to embrace change, foster innovation, and build resilience in a fast-evolving world.
+Today, I help tech leaders and organizations navigate uncertainty with confidence by combining human-centered learning experiences with Leadership Literacy, Leadership Futuring, and Future Skills development.
+Through tailored programs and coaching, I empower individuals and teams to embrace change, build high-performance cultures, and lead with impact.

 As a Professor at the University of Applied Sciences in Munich and at MUC.DAI – Munich Center for Digital Science and Artificial Intelligence, as well as a leadership coach and consultant, I bring together experience and research to create learning experiences that are practical and action-oriented.
-For me, leadership isn’t just something you study—it’s something you practice every day by facing challenges, learning, and growing.
+For me, leadership isn’t just something you study — it’s something you practice every day by driving change, empowering teams, and leading with confidence.

 If you’re looking for a way to lead with clarity and impact, I’d love to work with you to create meaningful change—for yourself, your team, and your organization.